 The Victoria Hall has a long history dating back to 1898.
 Our goal is to keep the halls alive for our community and to preserve history.

 The Victoria Hall was opened by Lady Calthorpe on 20 October 1898, after a year of planning and raising of public subscriptions.
-The Parish Council built the hall in order to commemorate Queen Victoria’s Silver Jubilee.
+The Parish Council built the hall in order to commemorate Queen Victoria’s Diamond Jubilee.